 These details include such information about the connected directory as host, port, mode of connection—that is, either SSL or non-SSL—and the connected directory credentials.

-Although the synchronization profile stores most of the information needed by a connector to synchronize Oracle Internet Directory with connected directories, some connectors may need more.
+Although the synchronization profile stores most of the information needed by a connector to synchronize the Oracle back-end directory with connected directories, some connectors may need more.
 This is because some operations require additional configuration information at runtime.

 You can store additional connector configuration information wherever and however you want.
 However, Oracle Directory Integration Platform enables you to store it in the synchronization profile as an attribute called